ncarboni/arthistorydata/docs/modelling.md

 ```
 *<small>Codebox 3  - Preferred Appellation</small>*

 If one appellation is represented using diverse alphabets (Latin, Chinese, Greek, Russian..), it would be treated as the same E41 Appellation, and the different strings encoded with rdfs:label.
-In this case only,skos:prefLabel can be used to defined the preferred textual version of the same appellation.
+In this case only,skos:prefLabel can be used to define the preferred textual version of the same appellation.

 ```turtle